-Three major programming projects (written in C# and VB.NET) will need to be completed using Visual Studio .NET.
-You should expect to spend at least six hours on each project.
+Three major programming projects (written in C# and VB.NET) will need to be completed using Visual Studio 2010.
+You should expect to spend a significant amount of time on each project.
 These projects will require you to integrate the information learned in class and from the text books to produce a non-trivial Windows application.
 All source code should conform to "McCown's Tips to Writing Clean Code" (link available from the class website).

 You may work independently on all programs or in pairs (two people only) when permitted.
 Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 No code can be written without the other partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
-When you submit a program that has been written in pairs, you must include a printed log listing the dates and times you and your partner met to write the program.
-If you fail to provide a log or turn in a program that is nearly identical as someone else's will be considered cheating.
+When you submit a program to Easel that has been written in pairs, you must put comments in your code indicating the names of both programmers.
+Only one student needs to submit their program.